OPEN-ENT-NG/support-pivot/README.md

     -------------------------------------------------------------------------------------------------------------------
-    "id_ent"                : "${supportPivotCFIdEnt}"          , Jira field id for ENT id of the ticket "id_iws"                : "${supportPivotCFIdIws}"          , Jira field id for IWS id of the ticket "status_ent"            : "${supportPivotCFStEnt}"          , Jira field id for ENT status of the ticket "status_iws"            : "${supportPivotCFStIws}"          , Jira field id for IWS id of the ticket "creation"              : "${supportPivotCFCreateDate}"     , Jira field id for IWS creation date "resolution_ent"        : "${supportPivotCFResEnt}"         , Jira field id for ENT resolution date "resolution_iws"        : "${supportPivotCFResIws}"         , Jira field id for IWS resolution date
+    "id_ent"                : "${supportPivotCFIdEnt}"          , Jira field id for ENT id of the ticket "id_iws"                : "${supportPivotCFIdIws}"          , Jira field id for IWS id of the ticket "id_externe"            : "${supportPivotCFIdExterne}"      , Jira field id for external id of the ticket "status_ent"            : "${supportPivotCFStEnt}"          , Jira field id for ENT status of the ticket "status_iws"            : "${supportPivotCFStIws}"          , Jira field id for IWS id of the ticket "status_externe"        : "${supportPivotCFStExterne}"      , Jira field id for external id of the ticket "creation"              : "${supportPivotCFCreateDate}"     , Jira field id for IWS creation date "resolution_ent"        : "${supportPivotCFResEnt}"         , Jira field id for ENT resolution date "resolution_iws"        : "${supportPivotCFResIws}"         , Jira field id for IWS resolution date